SmartAgentProtocol/SmartAgents/Community Paper v0.2 README.md

 # Smart Agent Protocol

-Building Open Source AI With Humans At The Heart
+An Open Source Chat Interface For Dapps, DAOs, & Smart Contracts

 -Community Paper Written In Public As A Living Document-